-- Why customer reviews are a valuable asset
+- Why customer reviews are valuable

 - Why negative reviews are worth addressing

-Data shows that 72% of consumers don’t take action until they read reviews.
+Data shows that 89% of consumers don’t take action until they read reviews.
 Knowing how to best present reviews to your target audience can help you achieve noticeable results without a high marketing cost.

-1. Complement your landing pages
+1. Include reviews on landing pages

 You could ask, “What service or product did you use and what do you like best about it?” or “Which one of our branches did you visit?”
 Gently push the client toward describing the experience while inserting the necessary keywords.

 2. Add reviews to marketing emails

 When creating emails for your next email marketing campaign, don’t hesitate to include top customer reviews when it makes sense.